1Hive/wiki-gardens/background/garden-framework.md

 2. A decentralised social contract \(Community Covenant\)
 3. A dispute resolution protocol \(Celeste\)

-Taken together, they fulfill the promise of effective community-driven on-chain governance, not tomorrow, but today.
+Taken together, they fulfill the promise of effective community-driven, on-chain governance.
+Not tomorrow, but today.

 ## **Conviction voting \(to allocate funds\)**

 _Conviction voting is the heart of a Garden._ It allows folks to signal their preferences continuously rather than forcing them to “make a decision.”
-From the perspective of a community member, the UX is simplified to just showing up and supporting things you care about.
+From the perspective of a community member, this is as easy as just showing up and supporting the things you care about.

 Under conviction voting, **the majority doesn’t need to achieve consensus on everything.** As such, we get real [proportional representation](https://en.wikipedia.org/wiki/Proportional_representation#Advantages_and_disadvantages).
 Community members can propose and support things they care about without fear that a whale will vote them down.
 In fact, there is no downvoting. **People with large stakes and strong opinions can’t suppress the community.**.
 Rather than relying entirely on majority rule decision-making, resource allocation decisions are regulated by staking on proposals to accumulate conviction over time.
-This allows resources to be allocated fairly while minimizing the political and divisive process of coming to consensus on a single course of action.[**1**](garden-framework.md#notes)
+This allows resources to be allocated fairly while minimizing the political and divisive process of coming to consensus on a single course of action.<sup>[**1**](garden-framework.md#notes)</sup>

 **Proposals simply need enough support to pass – the fewer funds they ask for, the less support required.** This means there’s a real sense in which everyone has a voice.
 The only thing token holders have to think about is whether or not they support something. _That’s it._